adonisjs/v5-docs/content/guides/digging-deeper/mailer.md

 ```

 ## Embedding images
 There are [multiple ways](https://blog.mailtrap.io/embedding-images-in-html-email-have-the-rules-changed) to render images inside the email body.
-One of them is sending the image as an attachment and then adding it to the HTML using its Content-Id (CID).
+One example is sending the image as an attachment and then adding it to the HTML using it's Content-Id (CID).

-You can use the `message.embed` method and pass it the absolute path of the file, along with a unique id as the second argument.
+You can use the `message.embed` method and pass it the file's absolute path, along with a unique id as the second argument.

 ```ts
 await Mail.sendLater((message) => {